Table of content

 - Before constructing a mesh, the domain is filled with circles.

-- The circles are packed closely together, so that the gaps between them are surrounded by three or four tangent circles.
+- The circles are packed together so that three or four tangent circles surround the gaps between them.